 CBR: since 1948 working for Brazilian Radiology

-The Brazilian College of Radiology and Diagnostic Imaging (CBR) is a national entity, affiliated with the Brazilian Medical Association (AMB), which represents radiology and imaging specialists.
-Among the main objectives of the entity are to disseminate scientific knowledge, defend the specialty, stimulate professional development and ground the principles of excellence of diagnostic and therapeutic imaging methods and procedures.
+The Brazilian College of Radiology and Image Diagnosis (CBR) is a national entity, affiliated to the Brazilian Medical Association (AMB), which represents doctors in the specialty of Radiology and Imaging.
+Among the entity's main objectives are to disseminate scientific knowledge, defend the specialty, encourage professional improvement and support the principles of excellence in diagnostic and therapeutic imaging methods and procedures.

-Founded in 1948, today the CBR has 27 affiliated regional societies, distributed in all regions of the country, and has about 10,000 associate radiologists.
+Founded in 1948, today the CBR has 27 affiliated regional societies, distributed in all regions of the country, and has around 10,000 associated radiologists.

-The foundation of the CBR took place on September 15, 1948, on the occasion of the 1st Brazilian Day of Radiology, held at the Faculty of Medicine of the University of São Paulo (FMUSP), by professors Rafael de Barros, José Maria Cabello Campos, Carlos Osório Lopes , Adelaido Ribeiro, João Baptista Pulchério Filho and Walter Bomfim Pontes.
-The event brought together radiologists from around the country and was created to promote, represent, coordinate activities, integrate, regulate and professionalize radiology specialists.
+The CBR was founded on September 15, 1948, on the occasion of the 1st Brazilian Radiology Conference, held at the Faculty of Medicine of the University of São Paulo (FMUSP), by professors Rafael de Barros, José Maria Cabello Campos, Carlos Osório Lopes , Adelaido Ribeiro, João Baptista Pulchério Filho and Walter Bomfim Pontes.
+The event brought together radiologists from all over the country and was created to promote, represent, coordinate activities, integrate, regulate and professionalize specialists in Radiology.

-In 1949 the CBR won its first headquarters, located at Rua Sete de Abril, central region of the city of São Paulo.
-At the time, CBR assumed the presidency of the São Paulo radiologist José Maria Cabello Campos, responsible for the first management of the entity, and, at the same time, Rafael de Barros was nominated for First Honorary Member of the College.
+In 1949, CBR gained its first headquarters, located on Rua Sete de Abril, in the central region of the city of São Paulo.
+At the time, radiologist José Maria Cabello Campos, responsible for the first management of the entity, assumed the presidency of the CBR, and, on the same occasion, Rafael de Barros was appointed as the College's First Honorary Member.

-In 1950 the CBR was made official, being registered as a company with legal personality, in the Office of Titles and Documents of the 3rd Office of São Paulo.
-Already in 1951 the CBR was headquartered at Rua Marconi, 94, in the center of São Paulo and was declared a state public utility by Decree No. 1,268 / 1951.
-In 1953 the College already had 150 members, a number that, year by year, grew and offered to the entity an important representation in the medical area.
+In 1950, the CBR was made official, being registered as a company with legal personality, in the Registry of Deeds and Documents of the 3rd Office of São Paulo.
+In 1951, the CBR moved to Rua Marconi, 94, in the center of São Paulo and was declared a state public utility entity by Decree nº 1.268/1951.
+In 1953, the College already had 150 associates, a number that, year after year, grew and offered the entity an important representativeness in the medical field.

-In the pursuit of quality service delivery, since 1992 CBR has developed the qualification programs in Mammography, Ultrasonography, Computed Tomography and Magnetic Resonance.
-Each composed of a National Quality Commission which, after a series of evaluations and surveys, grants the Quality Label in the specific area and the CBR Certificate of Qualification.
+In the pursuit of quality in the provision of services, since 1992 the CBR has developed qualification programs in Mammography, Ultrasound, Computed Tomography and Magnetic Resonance.
+Each one is made up of a National Quality Commission which, after a series of evaluations and inspections, grants the Quality Seal in the specific area and the CBR Qualification Certificate.

-Throughout its history the CBR has devoted itself to the struggles of the medical class and the professional updating of its associate members.
-The trajectory of the entity was and continues to be built through the work of radiologists from all over the country, who have dedicated themselves to the institution, whether composing the boards of each management or collaborating spontaneously in scientific and professional defense activities.
+Throughout its history, the CBR has dedicated itself to the struggles of the medical profession and the professional development of its associate members.
+The entity's trajectory was and continues to be built through the work of radiologists from all over the country, who have dedicated themselves to the institution, whether forming part of the boards of each administration, or spontaneously collaborating in scientific activities and professional defense.

-CBR has always been behind the development of the specialty, which has moved from being a part of the health care process to becoming one of its most important areas.
+CBR has always been behind the development of the specialty, which has ceased to be a part of the health care process and has become one of its most important areas.
 Today Radiology and Diagnostic Imaging is fundamental in the diagnostic and healing processes developed by other medical specialties and the College is proud to be part of this success story.